 Anti-Discrimination Law in Massachusetts

-Massachusetts’ anti-discrimination law prohibits discrimination based on sexual orientation, gender identity or expression (effective July 1, 2012) and HIV status.
+Massachusetts’ anti-discrimination law prohibits discrimination based on sexual orientation, gender identity or expression (currently excluding public accommodations) and HIV status.

 Does Massachusetts have an anti-discrimination law protecting gay, lesbian, and bisexual individuals from discrimination?

 Yes.
 In 1989, Massachusetts became the second state in the country to pass a comprehensive anti-discrimination law prohibiting sexual orientation discrimination in the areas of employment, housing, public accommodations, credit and services1.
 There are also other areas (e.g. education and insurance) where there are prohibitions of sexual orientation discrimination.

 Does it also protect people perceived of as gay, lesbian, and bisexual?

 Yes.
 The non-discrimination law defines “sexual orientation” as “having an orientation for or being identified as having an orientation for heterosexuality, bisexuality or homosexuality.”2 The language of “being identified as” has been interpreted to mean that, for example, if a person is fired because they are perceived to be gay (whether they are or not), they may still invoke the protection of the anti-discrimination law to challenge the firing.

 Does it also protect people associated with gay, lesbian, and bisexual individuals?

 Most likely, yes.3 Also, in some situations, if a person is fired from a job or evicted from their home because they hang out with someone who is gay or lesbian, it may be possible to show that they were fired or evicted because the employer or landlord thought they, too, were gay or lesbian.

 Does Massachusetts have anti-discrimination laws that protect transgender people?